Oktopost/sea-route/docs/Parameters/Json.md

 # Json Parameter

-The url parameter must be a valid json string.
+The URL parameter must be a valid json string.

 **Definition**